 - Do not have any off-street parking

-In exceptional circumstance bays may be considered if the above criteria is not met.
+In exceptional circumstance, bays may be considered if the above criteria are not met.
 A doctor’s letter confirming the need on medical grounds must be provided with the application.

-The Council’s contractor Tor 2, refreshes such road markings on a cyclical basis.
+Our contractor SWISCo refreshes such road markings on a cyclical basis.
 However, whilst faded disabled bays may be inconvenient to residents, such markings are not classed as an urgent safety issue and they will not necessarily be refreshed as a matter of priority.
 Such lines will be refreshed only on a cyclic basis, when a whole road is being remarked and not as a one off.

 Parking bays are not given to: